Kiezroy/Address-Database-CSC-131-/README.md

 6. Go to Tools -> Libraries -> Insert .jar file
 7. In Netbeans go to Services -> Databases -> New Connection -> Enter details from [planetscale.com](planetscale.com)
 8. Run the project in Netbeans and enjoy!

-## Project Description
-This project involves developing an address book application with a user-friendly Java Swing GUI along with the latest JDK (version 20) that allows users to store and manage their contacts.
-The application will be backed by a MySQL database hosted on PlanetScale.
-The project follows an Agile methodology with iterative development and continuous integration.
-Key features of the application include adding, updating, deleting, and searching for contact information.
-Management will be conducted through JIRA and Github.

 ## 🔗 Links